What Does Employment At-Will Mean?

-Employers are prohibited from firing an employee when an implied contract is created between them, regardless of whether or not a legal document exists.
+Implied Contracts: Employers are prohibited from firing an employee when an implied contract is created between them, regardless of whether or not a legal document exists.
 It is usually very difficult to prove the validity of such an agreement, and that burden rests with the employee.
-Examples of implied employment contracts often are discovered when an employer’s policy book, or new hire handbooks, indicate that employees are not at will and can only be fired for good cause.
+Your employer’s policy book, or new-hire handbook, might indicate that employees are not at will and can only be fired for good cause.

 Good Faith and Fair Dealing: Yet another exception is known as implied covenant of good faith and fair dealing.
 In this case, employers cannot fire a person in order to avoid their duties, such as paying for healthcare, retirement, or commission-based work.

-Employers are not able to fire an employee if the action violates their state’s public policy exception.
+Public Policy: Employers are not able to fire an employee if the action violates their state’s public policy exception.
 In this case, employers are prohibited from firing or seeking damages from an employee if the employee’s reason for leaving benefits the public.
-In the United States, only seven states do not recognize public policy as an exception to this rule.
-These states include Alabama; Georgia; Louisiana; Maine; Nebraska; New York; Rhode Island, and Florida.
+In the United States, only eight states do not recognize public policy as an exception to this rule.
+These states are Alabama, Florida, Georgia, Louisiana, Maine, Nebraska, New York, and Rhode Island.